nosteramos/ultra/README.md

 Run:
 ---
-To launch the Test Suite open a Terminal/Command Prompt and type: cd <project root folder> python Tests.py
+To launch the Test Suite open a Terminal/Command Prompt, CD the project's root folder and type: python Tests.py